orsonteodoro/oiledmachine-overlay/README.md

 *dev-lang/turboturtle - This is a TurboLogo ebuild.
 It uses a wrapper /usr/bin/turboturtle to dump the code to current working directory.
 Read more about turtle graphics at http://www.fascinationsoftware.com/FS/html/TurboTurtle.html .

 *game-engines/godot - Open source alternative to the Unity Game Engine.
-Planning alpha release ebuild.
+This one is the 2.0 beta.
+It also installs the demos in /usr/share/godot.

 TODO (NOT COMMITED):